 Food and Tents

 Here’s the easy part.
-At the end of each day, we arrived exhausted at a campsite where the guide’s tour team (a cook and driver) had set up a mess tent in which they made dinner, a dining tent were we and our hiking guide ate together and the support team served dinner, a tent for my son and me, and a tent for my daughter.
+At the end of each day, we arrived exhausted at a campsite where the guide’s tour team (a cook and driver) had set up a mess tent in which they made dinner, a dining tent where we and our hiking guide ate together and the support team served dinner, a tent for my son and me, and a tent for my daughter.
 After breakfast, we would set off with our guide while two others broke down the camp and moved it ahead.
 The food was excellent and plentiful – ocean catfish, lamb stew, and cod.
 Breakfast was very good, too.
 The staff (guide, cook, and driver) were interesting, fun to talk with, and very welcoming.
 We could not have asked for a better team.

 Is it worth it?

 Yes!
-This cannot be overstated: the terrain and scenery are stunning, often completely alien looking.
+This cannot be overstated: the terrain and scenery are stunning, often completely alien-looking.
 We began on the windswept rim of an ancient caldera overlooking a blue-green lake hundreds of feet below us.
 We walked up the sides of dormant volcanos, zig-zagged through thermal vents, some furiously blowing scalding steam like jet engines.
 One day involved marching across a desert littered with shiny, black obsidian rocks where we passed a first to two memorials to hikers who died on the trial, this one during a freak June blizzard.
-Another day we stood on a river bank underneath a giant snow and ice tunnels still melting from last winter.
+Another day we stood on a riverbank underneath a giant snow and ice tunnels still melting from last winter.
 During most of the hike, one can see three and sometimes four of Iceland’s glaciers.
 During the last two days, the trail skirts the base of Eyjafjallajökull which erupted in 2010, shutting down trans-Atlantic air travel for days.
-We also learned that Eyjafjallajökull means “island” (eyja), “mountain” (fjalla), “ice cap” (jokull), so apparently Icelandic is less complicated that it looks.
+We also learned that Eyjafjallajökull means “island” (eyja), “mountain” (fjalla), “ice cap” (jokull), so apparently Icelandic is less complicated than it looks.
 There are lots of jokulls in Iceland and many cover volcanos that can erupt with twenty minutes notice or less.
 Apparently, the government has mass cell phone warnings it can send to residents, so many Icelanders live knowing they might need to drop everything and run away in an instant.

 Most of the trail can be reached only on foot, so there is a sense that few people have seen some of the vistas.
 I say “few,” but this hike is internationally known and the most popular in Iceland, so “few” is relative.
 But despite its popularity, it requires a serious physical commitment for four days, so it’s far from busy.
 We often saw other people on the trail going both directions.
 Yet there were times when we saw no one for miles in either direction.
 The hikers were friendly and exuded a sense of shared mission, that we were all doing something challenging but rare and wonderful.
 On clear nights, the sky blazes with stars.
 Our guide expected we’d see the Northern Lights by midnight or one a.m., but we couldn’t stay awake!
-There is also nothing like pressing one’s face down into in a rushing glacier stream to drink.
+There is also nothing like pressing one’s face down into a rushing glacier stream to drink.
 When we finished we all felt as if we’d accomplished something tremendous together.
 It’s a rare and emotional journey.